MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/enable-continuous-dictation.md

 For longer, continuous speech recognition sessions, such as dictation or email, use the [**ContinuousRecognitionSession**](https://msdn.microsoft.com/library/windows/apps/dn913913) property of a [**SpeechRecognizer**](https://msdn.microsoft.com/library/windows/apps/dn653226) to obtain a [**SpeechContinuousRecognitionSession**](https://msdn.microsoft.com/library/windows/apps/dn913896) object.

+> [!NOTE]
+> Dictation language support depends on the [device](https://docs.microsoft.com/windows/uwp/design/devices/) where your app is running.
+For PCs and laptops, only en-US is recognized, while Xbox and phones can recognize all languages supported by speech recognition.
+To specify the language, see [](specify-the-speech-recognizer-language.md).

 ## Set up

 Your app needs a few objects to manage a continuous dictation session:

 - An instance of a [**SpeechRecognizer**](https://msdn.microsoft.com/library/windows/apps/dn653226) object.
 - A reference to a UI dispatcher to update the UI during dictation.
 - A way to track the accumulated words spoken by the user.

 Here, we declare a [**SpeechRecognizer**](https://msdn.microsoft.com/library/windows/apps/dn653226) instance as a private field of the code-behind class.
 Your app needs to store a reference elsewhere if you want continuous dictation to persist beyond a single Extensible Application Markup Language (XAML) page.